 Since there are numerous health needs and costs which are not provided or paid for by the University's Health Service, students are encouraged to purchase medical insurance.
-A group plan is available to A&M students enrolled in Galveston and College Station.
+A group plan is available to all students in The Texas A&M University System.
 Applications for this program will be distributed during new student orientation and are available from the Office of Student Affairs.
 Students and parents should give careful consideration prior to dropping any current health insurance.